Flow Matching for Offline Reinforcement Learning with Discrete Actions: Method: Discrete Preference-Conditioned Flow Matching on Offline RL

-This construction implies that at any intermediate time $t$, the joint state is a mix of agents who have transitioned to their target actions $a_1^{(i)}$ and agents who remain at their start actions $a_0^{(i)}$.
+\paragraph{Factorized conditional path.} To train the factorized generator, we define the conditional probability path $p_{t\mid Z}(a) = \prod_{i=1}^G \Big[(1-t)\delta(a^{(i)},a_0^{(i)}) + t\delta(a^{(i)},a_1^{(i)})\Big]$, This construction implies that at any intermediate time $t$, the joint state is a mix of agents who have transitioned to their target actions $a_1^{(i)}$ and agents who remain at their start actions $a_0^{(i)}$.
 This factorized path is perfectly compatible with the generator in Eq.~\eqref{eq:marl_factorized_ctmc}, allowing us to decompose the training objective into a sum of per-agent flow matching losses.
 For centralized multi-objective guidance while preserving decentralized execution, we use the QMIX framework \citep{rashid2020monotonic}, which represents the centralized joint action-value as a monotonic mixing of per-agent values.
 A detailed construction of the factorized conditional path and the corresponding decomposed training objective is provided in Appendix~\ref{sec:marl_appendix}.